q-viper/q-viper.github.io/_posts/2022-10-09-basics-of-multithreding-in-python.md

     [3.1622776601683795, 3.0, 2.8284271247461903, 2.6457513110645907, 2.449489742783178, 2.23606797749979, 2.0, 1.7320508075688772, 1.4142135623730951]

 If we were to do sequential programming which is the above way, it would take us a long time.
 That is 21.16 secs.
-What if we ran above code in parallel?
+What if we ran the above code in parallel?

 ```python